plippe/blog/_posts/2019-04-01-taming-cats-functor.md

 }
 ```

-This removes flexibility, and requires a lot of single purpose code.
+This removes flexibility and requires a lot of single-purpose code.
 A Functor can solve that problem.

 ```scala
 import cats.Functor